-73. In responses to this question, 43 ECAs would "always" undertake enhanced due diligence in the above-mentioned situation, Colombia would stop the transaction and deny any disbursements, and Mexico would "sometimes" undertake enhanced due diligence.
+73. In responses to this question, 42 ECAs would "always" undertake enhanced due diligence in the above-mentioned situation, Colombia would stop the transaction and deny any disbursements, Latvia rejects the application and does not start business relations with the exporter/applicant, and Mexico would "sometimes" undertake enhanced due diligence.

-74. Of the 43 ECAs that would always undertake enhanced due diligence, 37 ECAs, including the six ECAs from Brazil and Russia, would "always" and four ECAs (from Belgium (in its revised response), France, Portugal and the United States/USDA) would "sometimes" verify whether the exporter and/or applicant has in place appropriate management control systems that combat bribery, while Estonia and Latvia do not currently include this verification.
+74. Of the 42 ECAs that would always undertake enhanced due diligence, 37 ECAs, including the six ECAs from Brazil and Russia, would "always" and four ECAs (from Belgium, France, Portugal and the United States/USDA) would "sometimes" verify whether the exporter and/or applicant has in place appropriate management control systems that combat bribery, while Estonia does not currently include this verification.

-75. With regard to how the application is treated in relation to situations described in Question 12, of the 43 ECAs that would always undertake enhanced due diligence, 41 ECAs would always suspend the approval of the application pending the outcome of the enhanced due diligence process, while Brazil/BB and the Czech Republic/CEB (in its revised response) do not always take this action.
+75. With regard to how the application is treated in relation to situations described in Question 12, of the 42 ECAs that would always undertake enhanced due diligence, 39 ECAs would always suspend the approval of the application pending the outcome of the enhanced due diligence process, while the three ECAs of Brazil and the Czech Republic/CEB do not always take this action.

 76. A number of ECAs have also reported that they would seek additional information during the due diligence process concerning allegations received from third parties after which they (i.e. their relevant management boards/committees) would take a decision on whether to take additional measures.
-Other actions by ECAs may include, for example, denying the related application before undertaking enhanced due diligence, actions prescribed by the law of its own country, or recommendations by the competent
+Other actions by ECAs may include, for example, denying the related application before undertaking enhanced due diligence, actions prescribed by the law of its own country, or recommendations by the competent authorities.
+Last, Korea/K-sure has noted that it does not have the mandate to investigate allegations from third parties and would instead pass such allegations to the appropriate authorities.